 This blocks the fuel feed ports and causes fuel starvation.
 This results in a sluggish engine and a poorly cut lawn.

-If you suspect bad gas is causing sluggish engine output, try draining the fuel tank, carburetor bowl and filling with fresh gas.
-This will very often fix the issue, and if it doesn’t, a full carburetor clean out will.
+If you suspect bad gas is causing sluggish engine output, try draining the fuel tank, carburetor bowl, and filling it with fresh gas.
+This will very often fix the issue, and if it doesn’t, a full carburetor cleanout will.

 “Lawn mower carburetor cleaning”